testground/testground/infra/README.md

 - 1. Install the Terraform CLI [Terraform](https://www.terraform.io/).
 - 2. Get some AWS credentitals (Access Key ID and Secret Access Key).
 If you don't have a key pair, you can create one in the EC2 dashboard in the AWS web console.
+- 3. `cd terraform` and run `terraform init` to install all the deps necessary
-- 3. Go into the Terraform directory and create a file with the name `terraform.tfvars`.
+- 4. Create a file with the name `terraform.tfvars`.
 It should look like:

 ```
 key_name = <ssh key pair name registered in AWS>